salesforce/lwc/docs/proposals/0103-wire-adapters.md

 - `targetSetter` is a callable used to emit new wired values.
 - `updatedCallback` is invoked when the resolved configuration changes.
 The resolved configuration is the sole argument.
 - `connectedCallback` is invoked when the component is connected.
-- `disconnnectedCallback` is invoked when the component is disconnected.
+- `disconnectedCallback` is invoked when the component is disconnected.

 In the component's wiring lifecycle, the wire service invokes the `wireAdapter`.